peterhinch/micropython-async/FASTPOLL.md

 The high priority mechanism formerly provided in `asyncio_priority.py` is replaced with a faster and more efficient way of handling asynchronous events with minimum latency.
 Consequently `asyncio_priority.py` is obsolete and should be deleted from your system.

-The facility for low priority coros is currently unavailable but will be reinstated.
+The facility for low priority coros formerly provided by `asyncio_priority.py` exists but is not yet documented.

 This modified version also provides for ultra low power consumption using a module documented [here](./lowpower/README.md).